Robust high-dimensional Gaussian and bootstrap approximations for trimmed sample means: Vector mean estimation under general norms

 for some constant $C>c$.
 When $\| \cdot \|$ is the euclidean norm and $P$ is any distribution with covariance $\Gamma$, all the complexity terms previously discussed are of the same order (see Proposition 2.5.1 of \cite{talagrand2014upper}), \textit{i.e.},

 However, it is unclear if the expectation of the empirical process is close to the Gaussian width for general norms, which is optimal by \eqref{eq:lecuelowerbound}.
 In addition, \eqref{eq:lecuelowerbound} also points to the optimality of the fluctuation $\nu_2(\sF, P)\sqrt{\frac{1}{n}\ln \frac{1}{\alpha}}$ under finite second moment.

-We can now properly state our contribution to this problem.
-The following result is a direct application of our Gaussian approximation result from \S\ref{sec:empirical}:
+Our main result in this section follows: